Sky Box Office: Expansion to movies and launch of dedicated channels

-With the move to Sky Digital in 1998, where the Sky Digibox provided a data return path, events and movies – the latter now copy protected – could be bought minutes before or even during the event either by telephone or through an on-screen menu and PIN system.
+With the launch of Sky Digital in 1998, increased uptake of the service enabled up to 50 Sky Box Office channels to broadcast on it.
+The Sky Digibox provided a data return path, events and movies – the latter now copy-protected – could be bought minutes before or even during the event either by telephone or through an on-screen menu and PIN system.